qbic-pipelines/pipeline-docs/README.md

 python -m http.server
 ```

-Go to the address shown in your browser, navigate to the `_build` directory and you can check out locally the documentation.
+Go to the address shown in your browser, navigate to the `_build` directory and you can check out locally the documentation by opening the file `_build/html/index.html` in a browser.

 ## Deploying the documentation to readthedocs